kracr/ontoseer/README.md

 <a name="exe"></a>

 ## 3.2 Downloading .jar files

-1.One can download Ontoseer.jar file from the  following link:
+1. One can download Ontoseer.jar file from the  following link:

 	https://github.com/kracr/ontoseer/releases